-We are pleased to provide this new resource to assist you as you transition from the youth behavioral healthcare system into the adult system.
+We are pleased to provide this guidebook to assist you as you transition into adulthood and may be experiencing behavioral health issues, the adult system.

 We consider the transition to adulthood a gradual process that happens between the ages of 14-25, rather than a legal change that occurs on one day.
 We recognize that your 18th birthday is just a day and does not suddenly make you completely able to handle all the responsibilities and decisions that your new legal status gives you.
+Identify a trusted adult that can help read and understand legal documents before signing (contracts, leases, etc.).

 There is a lot of responsibility that will be given to you on the day you turn 18.
-You will have more independence and more ability to direct your own future, with rights such as being able to vote, serve on a jury, marry, register to enter the military, get a tattoo and/or body piercing, buy a lottery ticket, get an unrestricted driver's license, work hours without labor law restrictions, open a bank account without having a co-signer, oversee your own medical treatment and education records, create a will, buy and sell real estate and stock, as well as the ability to sign a lease and contracts.
-Identify a trusted adult that can help read and understand legal documents before signing (contracts, lease, etc.).
-And, you are legally classified as an adult in all US states and will be prosecuted as an adult for any criminal activity.
+You are legally classified as an adult in all US states.
+You will have more independence and more ability to direct your own future, with rights such as being able to vote, serve on a jury, marry, register to enter the military, get a tattoo and/or body piercing, buy a lottery ticket, get an unrestricted driver's license, work hours without labor law restrictions, open a bank account without having a co-signer, oversee your own medical treatment and education records, including your IEP or 504 Plan, create a will, buy and sell real estate and stock, as well as the ability to sign a lease and contracts.
+And, at 18, you will be prosecuted as an adult for any criminal activity.
 While transition into adulthood is an exciting stage of your life, it can also be one of many unique challenges for you and your family, and this may be particularly difficult if you have behavioral health challenges.

-Challenges can include moving from a system overseen by DCYF or the schools to one overseen by BHDDH; moving from pediatric to adult providers; moving from one insurance coverage to another; moving from home to college; and going from being a student to joining the workforce.
+Challenges can include moving from pediatric to adult providers; moving from one insurance coverage to another; moving from home to an apartment or college; transitioning from being a student to joining the workforce; or moving from a system overseen by DCYF or the schools to one overseen by BHDDH.
 Some people who have helped you manage your behavioral health challenges in the past may no longer be available.
-You may have to switch healthcare providers and obtain new insurance.
 We encourage you to turn to your parents, guardians, or other trusted adults for advice and consider their input as you make important life decisions.